JuliaDynamics/NetworkDynamics.jl/docs/src/BasicConstructors.md

 ## EdgeFunctions

 Similar to the case of vertices, an edge is described by **mutating** function `edgefunction!`.
-At the moment the constructors `StaticEdge` and `ODEEdge` are available. `edgefunction!` has to respect one of the following syntaxes:
+At the moment the constructors `StaticEdge`, `ODEEdge`, and `StaticDelayEdge` are available. `edgefunction!` has to respect one of the following syntaxes:

 ```julia
 # For static edges